Dr. L. Adam Mekler

 Format Guidelines

-Please submit responses to the HW Questions as an MS Word document on Canvas.
+Responses to the HW Questions due in Canvas as an MS Word document

-Last Day to Drop Course without a "W" grade
+** Last day to drop a class without a "W" grade **

 9